-(b) Individuals who believe they are being subjected to such inappropriate conduct may advise the offender that his/her behavior is unwelcome and request that it be discontinued.
-An individual having a complaint is not required to work out the problem directly with the person alleged to harass her or him.
-The City recognizes, however, that an individual may prefer to pursue the matter through a formal complaint procedure.

-(6) Formal Complaint Procedure:

-- (a) Retaliation against an individual filing a complaint or participating in the investigation of a complaint is prohibited. - (b) The intent of the formal complaint procedure is to provide a quick and fair resolution of a complaint. - (c) An employee desiring to file a complaint must present the complaint to the Human Resources Department.
+- (5) Informal Complaint Procedure: - (a) Individuals who believe that they have been affected by conduct prohibited in this policy or who believe they have witnessed such conduct, should discuss their concerns with their immediate supervisor or another member of management or next level supervisor if his/her immediate supervisor is personally or directly involved.
+A complaint may be satisfactorily resolved at this step.
+He/she may also notify the City Manager or the Human Resources Department. - (b) Individuals who believe they are being subjected to such inappropriate conduct may advise the offender that his/her behavior is unwelcome and request that it be discontinued.
+An individual having a complaint is not required to work out the problem directly with the person alleged to harass him or her.
+The City recognizes, however, that an individual may prefer to pursue the matter through a formal complaint procedure. - (6) Formal Complaint Procedure: - (a) Retaliation against an individual filing a complaint or participating in the investigation of a complaint is prohibited. - (b) The intent of the formal complaint procedure is to provide a quick and fair resolution of a complaint. - (c) An employee desiring to file a complaint must present the complaint to the Human Resources Department.
 Human Resources will investigate the complaint unless another investigator is appointed by the City Manager. - (d) When making a complaint, please provide the following information: - The date(s), time(s), and locations(s) of the incidents(s) which took place; - A description of the incident(s), including what was said and/or done; and any physical evidence if available (notes, letters, etc.) and; - The name(s) of witness(es) present during the incident. - (e) The right to confidentiality, both of the complainant and the accused, will be respected consistent with the City's legal obligation and with the necessity to investigate allegations and misconduct and take corrective action when this conduct has occurred.

-(7) Investigation Stage:

-- (a) The investigator should remember that the investigation requires a balancing of the accused rights, the complainants right to an environment free of sexual, or other unlawful harassment or discrimination, and the City's interest in a prompt, impartial and fair investigation. - (b) The investigator shall initiate an investigation by meeting with the complainant within 5 work days after a complaint has been filed or after a mutually acceptable time with complainant and investigator.
-The complainant may present evidence to the investigator - (c) Following the meeting with the complainant, the investigator shall conduct a thorough, prompt and impartial investigation to determine if unlawful conduct has occurred. - (d) The investigator should include an interview with the accused, and other witnesses identified by the complainant, or the accused, as having information relevant to the complaint, as well as any and all other investigative methods, documents or evidence review that is necessary to determine if unlawful conduct has occurred.

-(8) Post-Investigation Procedures:

-- (a) Upon conclusion of the investigation, the investigator will notify the complainant and the accused of the determination of the investigation. - (b) After a thorough, prompt and impartial investigation has occurred and it is determined that sexual or other unlawful harassment or discrimination has occurred, the City will take immediate and proportionate corrective action. - (c) If an investigation confirms that any form of unlawful harassment or discrimination has occurred, corrective and/or disciplinary action will be taken, up to and including termination of employment.
+- (7) Investigation Stage: - (a) The investigator should remember that the investigation requires a balancing of the accused rights, the complainants' right to an environment free of sexual, or other unlawful harassment or discrimination, and the City's interest in a prompt, impartial and fair investigation. - (b) The investigator shall initiate an investigation by meeting with the complainant within five (5) work days after a complaint has been filed or after a mutually acceptable time with complainant and investigator.
+The complainant may present evidence to the investigator - (c) Following the meeting with the complainant, the investigator shall conduct a thorough, prompt and impartial investigation to determine if unlawful conduct has occurred. - (d) The investigator should include an interview with the accused, and other witnesses identified by the complainant, or the accused, as having information relevant to the complaint, as well as any and all other investigative methods, documents or evidence review that is necessary to determine if unlawful conduct has occurred. - (8) Post-Investigation Procedures: - (a) Upon conclusion of the investigation, the investigator will notify the complainant and the accused of the determination of the investigation. - (b) After a thorough, prompt and impartial investigation has occurred and it is determined that sexual or other unlawful harassment or discrimination has occurred, the City will take immediate and proportionate corrective action. - (c) If an investigation confirms that any form of unlawful harassment or discrimination has occurred, corrective and/or disciplinary action will be taken, up to and including termination of employment.